The question “how many people died in WW1?” is a complicated one.

 World War One was one of the deadliest conflicts in the history of the human race, in which over 16 million people died.
-The total number of both civilian and military casualties is estimated at around 37 million people.
-The war killed almost 7 million civilians and 10 million military personnel.
+By way of comparison, far more lives were lost in the Second World War than in the First (more than 60 million.
+Moving beyond soldier deaths, the total number of both civilian and military casualties during World War One is estimated at around 37 million people.

 Many people died, not from combat, but from diseases caused by the war, a figure estimated at around 2 million deaths.
 6 million people went missing during the war and were presumed dead.

 Two out of three soldiers died in battle, the rest died due to infections or disease.
 The Spanish flu also killed a lot of people in prisoner camps.

 “1915: World War One’s Year of Poison Gas, Genocide, and Millions of Refugees”

 For the full “History Unplugged” podcast, click here!

 How many people died in WW1?
 The total number of civilian deaths is very hard to determine, unlike military deaths, which were better documented.
 Because of the war, many people suffered from disease and malnutrition because of food shortages brought about by a disruption in trade.
 Millions of men were also mobilized for the war, taking their labor away from farms, which cut down food production.
 In the Ottoman Empire, there were also the genocides that killed thousands of people.
 The Spanish flu also killed a lot of people, but historians often left these figures out of accounts.